blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook_v2.md

 ## Naming Magic(50XP): Requires positive CHA mod
 - You may expend 2 CON score to learn a random magic word
 - Your number of words may not exceed your CHA mod
-- Describe a spell utilizing one or more word, keeper assigns HP cost to cast it
+- Describe a spell utilizing one or more word, keeper assigns the DC for a CHA check necessary to cast the spell
 - Example: using the word "Fire" to create a flame in your hand for 1 hour
+- If the D20 rolls a 1, the spell fails catastrophically

 ## Expertise(50XP): Requires a skill
 - You may roll two skill dice when using this skill